A-Kiwams/A-Kiwams/README.md

-### Hi there, I'm Alhassan Kiwamdeen.
+### Hi there, Alhassan Kiwamdeen is my name.

-## I'm a software engineer.
+## A software engineer.
 Technical writer.
 Developer advocate.

 I am a fullstack developer and engineering lead at DanAlha Limited.

 I'm also a content creator.
-I share my knowledge on my blog [Blog4Developers](https://www.blog4dev.com/)
+I share curated my knowledge on my blog [Blog4Developers](https://www.blog4dev.com/)

 - 🔭 I'm a good communicator and a fast learner